dsi-icl/os2/README.md

 # os²
-Open Stack Object Storage wrapper for Node.js
+OpenStack Object Storage wrapper for Node.js
 ---------------------------------------------

-os² is build for use against [OpenStack Object Storage API v1](https://developer.openstack.org/api-ref/object-storage/index.html)and uses the same concepts and hierarchy relations as exposed by this v1.
+os² is a wrapper for the [OpenStack Object Storage API v1](https://developer.openstack.org/api-ref/object-storage/index.html).
+Use it to communicate with an Object Storage via it's REST api without managing the HTTP requests.

+## Features
+  * Abstractions to write and read data from an Object Storage using Node.js streams.
+  * Authentication to the OpenStack Object Storage using the [TempAuth](https://docs.openstack.org/swift/latest/overview_auth.html#temp-auth) method.
+(No production, contributions are welcome)
+  * Asynchronous communication using ES6 Promise

 ## Quick reference
 1. [Store](#Store)
 2. [Account](#Account)